…by Jonas E. Alexis

 See for example Dan Fesperman, “Israel Tortures Palestinian Prisoners Despite Peace Accords, Rights Group Says,” Baltimore Sun, June 15, 1994; see also Joel Greenberg, “Israel Reports Admit Abuses by Security Forces/Unsealed Probe of Shin Bet Details Harsh Treatment of Palestinians,” San Francisco Chronicle, February 10, 2000.

 Joel Greenberg, “Israel Rethinks Interrogation of Arabs,” NY Times, August 14, 1994.

-Posted by Jonas E. Alexis on February 12, 2017, With 2717 Reads Filed under World.
+Posted by Jonas E. Alexis on February 12, 2017, With 2728 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.